zxy-Ryan/BookMyTrainer/README.md

 # BookMyTrainer

-This is a WeChat miniprogram version of a web application which allows users to schedule fitness classes.
+This is a WeChat miniprogram version of a web application which allows users to schedule fitness classes online.